Introduction

 - Storage Racks from Grill Shelves

-- Detach the side shelves or warming racks.
+- Detach the side shelves or warming racks from the grill.

-- Mount them on a garage or shed wall for tool or pot storage.
+- Mount them on a garage or shed wall to organize tools or pots.

 - DIY Fire Pit from the Grill Bowl